Constituent Assembly of India: An Overview

 B. On Nov 26, 1949, the final adoption of the constitution was one more turn point.

 C. On January 26, 1950, when the country became a republic, the assembly discussed making our nation democratic.
-They worked hard to create a huge, flexible set of rules for our country, like a constitution.
+The Constituent Assembly of India, they worked hard to create a huge, flexible set of rules for our country, like a constitution.

 Process of Constitution-Making